Russ Feingold thinks that Bush wants to assassinate American citizens.

 But I'm not a general.

-But so there he is.
+So there he is.

 No, no, no.

-There's not this been going on for two months.
+This has been going on for two months.

 We're doing this timed with the intelligence.

-He's part of the Bush team.
+He's part of the bush team.

-Maybe sent to run Abu Grab.
+Maybe sent to run Abu Ghraib.

 So let's now go to the media.

-Buchanan said there's a there's a feeling here on the part of some Americans that somehow this is all some cynical thing, putting something over on someone, and if the press can't get in there and report bad news, then there is something is wrong.
+And Buchanan said, there's a feeling here on the part of some Americans that somehow this is all some cynical thing, putting something over on someone.

 We saw three days after the Democratic Convention, they put out an alert about financial institutions under attack.